 PUBH 893 Leadership & Organizational Change Seminar (3 credits): The Public Health Leadership Seminar introduces students to theories and models of leadership and organizational change and helps students to analyze their own strengths and weaknesses as leaders.
 Using a case study approach, students analyze successful and unsuccessful examples of public health leadership and organizational change.

 All students are required to complete an original dissertation research project.
-To prepare for the dissertation, students take two research seminars, the first within the second year of coursework and the second after completing all required courses.
-While students are writing the dissertation, they take the dissertation seminar.
+For a full explanation of this process, see pages 47-70 in the DPH Program Manual.
+To prepare for the dissertation, students take two research seminars, the first within the second year of coursework (PUBH 890) and the second after completing all required courses (PUBH 891).
+While students are writing the dissertation, they register for PUBH 900 Dissertation Supervision and PUBH 898 Dissertation Seminar.

 PUBH 890 Advanced Research Seminar I (3 credits): Students develop specific research questions pertaining to potential areas of interest for their doctoral dissertations and prepare a proposal that specifies a research question, a public health rationale for the study and an appropriate research design and methods.
 Students will be expected to complete a literature review and design a study, which may later lead to a dissertation proposal.